pascalr/admin/docs/grant_application.md

 ## 3) What do you believe has prevented this change to date?
 (Describe the innovations or questions you would like to explore during the fellowship year)

 People are not eating in an environmentally-friendly way mainly because it is easier not to.
 It's easy to buy food in cardboard and plastic at the grocery store.
 It's easy to cook meals with meat because they usually taste good without much effort.
-It's easy to ...

 The annoyances of bulk stores is that you can't just go there.
 You can't just stop by after work on your way home.
 You have to plan in advance in order to bring your containers.
 My machine would help by taking the worry of planning away.
 It would handle the inventory automatically and give you reminders when you need to go grocery shopping.

 Right now, meat based food is subjectively tastier than plant based food without much effort.
 But I believe this will change soon.
 I believe there will be a meat substitute with similar or even better taste.
 But, this is far from my competences.

 What I can do though, is make a website to create and archive delicious eco-friendly recipes.
-I want users of my machine to already have a choice of plenty of recipes as soon as they receive it.
-I want the recipes to be freely available to everyone, even to people who did not bought the machine.
-At the same time, they could be used for marketing.
+I want users of my machine to already have plenty of choices of recipes as soon as they receive it.
+Furthermore, I want the recipes to be freely available to everyone, even to people who did not bought the machine.
+At the same time, it could serve as marketing.

 I would like to give users the possibility to share their recipes with the world.
 They could either keep them private locally, keep them private on our server for a small price or make them public.
 We could analyze the public data to create user suggestions, rank recipes and to share with other users.